michaelmosch15/CPE487galaga/README.md

 - Present in starter code, used to display score
 - **Modification:** Score now displays in **decimal format** (BCD) instead of hexadecimal
 - Binary-to-BCD conversion was added in `galaga.vhd` to ensure decimal display
-- This demonstrates data format conversion and output modification

 #### LED Outputs